-This warning illuminates in the message area of the vehicle information display when the fuel level in the fuel tank is getting low.
+This warning illuminates when the fuel level in the fuel tank is getting low.
 Refuel as soon as it is convenient, preferably before the fuel gauge reaches E (Empty).
 There will be a small reserve of fuel in the tank when the fuel gauge needle reaches E (Empty).